samrocketman/nexus-requests-analyzer/replay_requests/README.md

 across multiple hosts (distributing the load means there's nearly no limit in which I can replay traffic against another host).

-# Setup
+# Prerequisites

-Download JMeter into the current directory or have `jmeter` in your `$PATH`.
+Download [JMeter](https://jmeter.apache.org/) into the current directory or have `jmeter` in your `$PATH`.

     curl -sSfL https://dlcdn.apache.org//jmeter/binaries/apache-jmeter-5.6.3.tgz | tar -xz

 All scripts assume `nexus-requests-analyzer.sh` is also in your `$PATH`.

-# JMeter support
+# Limitations

-Goals:

-* Only support GET requests.
+* Only supports GET requests.
-* Don't support authentication.
-I may revisit this.
+* Does not currently support authentication.

-* Convert `requests.yaml` into jmeter client requests (replaying similar GET requests at the same frequency a previous request load occurred).
-* Support jmeter replaying the traffic while managing host memory (in the case of this load test I do not care about reporting the results).
-* Request traffic must be split across multiple unique clients (some clients can be per second).
-* Because a desired request load on a destination Nexus host can surpass a single load testing host, I want the ability to spread the clients across a batch of many hosts initiating requests against Nexus.
-* In the future, I may integrate all jmeter support into the `nexus_requests_analyzer.sh` script.
-For now, these scripts just assume it is in my `$PATH`.
+# Features

+- Converts `requests.yml` into jmeter client requests (TSV file of requests).
+- Low memory footprint while replaying requests.
+JMeter isn't being used as a request test tool in this case so most of its memory intense features are discarded.
+- Request traffic can be split into batches where the request load can be distributed across a cluster of hosts acting as a group of clients.

 # Testing platform